-Except in urgent surgery, with values> 9% (indicates having presented recurrence of severe hyperglycemia) or <5% (indicates having presented recurrent severe hypoglycemia), the intervention should be delayed.
+Except in urgent surgery, with values > 9% (which indicates the recurrence of severe hyperglycaemia) or < 5% (which indicates the recurrence of severe hypoglycaemia), the intervention should be delayed6.

 1. A preoperative control of HbA1c levels is recommended in all patients who undergo cardiac surgery to stratify the surgical risk.